 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The management's discussion and analysis, budgetary comparison information, combining non-major fund statements and general fund accounts schedules - modified cash basis, and federal awards information, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The management's discussion and analysis, budgetary comparison information, combining non-major fund financial statements, general fund account schedules- modified cash basis and federal and state awards information, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining non-major fund statements and general fund accounts schedules - modified cash basis and federal awards information, as listed in the table of contents, were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining non-major fund statements and general fund accounts schedules - modified cash basis and federal awards information are fairly stated, in all material respects, in relation to the basic financial statements as a whole on the modified cash basis of accounting described in Note 1.
+The combining non-major fund financial statements and general fund account schedules - modified cash basis and federal and state award information as listed in the table of contents, were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements of the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining statements and schedules and awards information are fairly stated, in all material respects, in relation to the basic financial statements as a whole on the modified cash basis of accounting described in Note 1.

-Management's discussion and analysis and the budgetary comparison information, as listed in the table of contents, have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+Management's discussion and analysis and the budgetary comparison information, as listed in the table of contents, has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.